devanbenz/static-site-gen/themes/boring/content/blog/global_hashtable.md

 ---
-title: "Global Hash Table's strike back!"
+title: "Global Hash Tables strike back!"
 title_slug: "global-hash-tables"
 date: 2025-06-12T11:50:58-06:00
 description: "Analysis of Global hash table's strike back paper"
 ---

-## TODO: Come up with header tag line

-During my free time I happen to attend a [book club]() and during my working hours I attend a company papers reading group.
+During my free time I happen to attend a [book club]() and my working hours I attend a company papers reading group.
 This requires me to do a lot of reading!
 Which, if you enjoy reading about databases or operating system internals this is a *great* way to spend your free time.
 Recently I got incredibly lucky.
 The book club and my reading group at work are reading the same paper!
 That means, I get to discuss it with intelligent people--twice!
 The most recent reading